 The HP VH240a 24″ monitor offers humble connectivity options with one HDMI 1.4 port and one VGA port available.
 There’s an audio jack for the built-in speakers, but no 3.5mm audio line-out port for headphones.

-There are no extra USB ports which is expected at this price range; what’s not expected, however, are such gorgeous thin bezels which deliver a cinematic viewing experience and make the display ideal for a multi-monitor setup.
+There are no extra USB ports which is expected at this price range.
+What’s not expected, however, are such attractive thin bezels that deliver a cinematic viewing experience and make the display perfect for a multi-monitor setup.

 Price & Similar Monitors

-The HP VH240a price amounts to around $110 which is a fair price if you want an ergonomic stand and built-in speakers.
+The HP VH240a price usually amounts to around $170, which is too expensive.

-However, for ~$20 more, you can get the LG 24MP59G.
-It has a tilt-only stand, but it supports AMD FreeSync up to 75Hz and has a DisplayPort port, so you can use FreeSync with compatible NVIDIA cards, too.
-Further, it offers 1ms Motion Blur Reduction and has a wider 99% sRGB color gamut.
+However, for ~$40 less, you can get the ASUS VA24DQ.
+It has a tilt-only stand, but it supports AMD FreeSync up to 75Hz and has a DisplayPort input, so you can use FreeSync with compatible NVIDIA cards, too.

-Overall, the HP VH240a is a great everyday monitor for the price.
-However, if you intend on playing a lot of video games or even doing some content creation, we recommend you save up for the LG 24MP59G instead whereas the HP VH240a is more suited for office-related use.
+If you intend on playing a lot of video games or even doing some content creation, we recommend you save up for the ASUS VA24DQ or the Acer CB242Y instead.

 |Resolution||1920×1080 (Full HD)|